artainmo/DevOps/cloud/README.md

 ![Screen Shot 2024-05-14 at 14 27 17](https://github.com/artainmo/DevOps/assets/53705599/4b425dce-83ae-4c9d-abea-389fb6fdcd61)

 To protect your users you can also create password policies which define how strong the users' passwords must be, if users can/must change their password and so on.<br>
 For ideal security you can use multi-factor authentication (MFA) which consists of a regular password next to a security device you own.
-In AWS, MFA devices can be virtual such as Google Authenticator or Authy, else they can be physical such as special security usb keys made by third parties.
+In AWS, MFA devices can be virtual such as Google Authenticator or Authy which we call virtual MFA devices, else they can be physical such as Hardware MFA device or UTF security key.
+Hardware MFA device is a hardware device unique to its user that generates a six-digit numeric code.
+UTF security key is a device that you plug into a USB port on your computer.

 In the AWS platform you can create policies and associate them with specific users or groups.
 Users can be associated with groups and thus policies associated with a group would apply to all the users within that group.